 The album’s closing track is another piece that deserves recognition for good music.
 “I Close My Eyes (And See It All)” is yet another track that I’d argue could have been a decent single.
 Good beat, mixed with some solid fiddle work, this is a stellar closing track, ending the album on a rather high note.

 Overall, this is a good effort that never got much acclaim.
 Unfortunately, by the mid-1960’s, Bobby had long faded from chart success.
 Despite continuing to record, he was never able to recreate that period of the late fifties.
 Yet, this album shows that Bobby Helms still had the ability, and one must wonder why it wasn’t more successful.
 For that matter, why wasn’t the single more successful?
 Lack of promotion?
 Changing audience tastes?
 Either way, it’s good music buried for too many years.
-I rate it a 4 out of 5.

 About Thy Author